 - The strongest recorded wind gusts were 143 mph in Slope County.

-- One of the worst thunderstorms in North Dakota’s history occurred on July 21, 1987.
-It produced twelve tornadoes, baseball-sized hail, high winds that knocked over power lines and towers and cost the state $4 million in damages.
+- One of the worst natural disasters in North Dakota’s history occurred on July 21, 1987.
+It was a severe thunderstorm event that produced twelve tornadoes, baseball-sized hail, and high winds that knocked over power lines and power poles.
+It cost the state $4 million in damages.

 Severe storms are powerful and dangerous.
 Lightning can strike several miles outside of the area of the storm, so be prepared to go indoors as soon as a storm is approaching your area.